ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Separate Section 1.2 "Notations".

+* IANA considerations

   * Added references to IANA registries.

+  * More details in the definition of a column in the new IANA registry.

+  * Added reference to Section 4.1 of RFC 8126.

 * Minor fixes and editorial improvements.